 For all the developers out there who want to level up and even those who are just starting, this article is for you.

-Let's see what it takes to transition from a junior software developer to a senior developer.👇
+Let's see what it takes to go from a junior software developer to a senior software developer fast.👇

 There can be some people who become senior developers within a span of 2 to 3 years and some who never make it even after years of experience.